ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 _Ticket 52_

-Identifier Alignment:
+## Identifier Alignment {#identifier-alignment}

-:   When the domain in the address in the From: header field has the same Organizational Domain as a domain validated by SPF or DKIM (or both), it has Identifier Alignment. (see below)
+When the domain in the address in the From: header field has the same Organizational Domain as a domain validated by SPF or DKIM (or both), it has Identifier Alignment. (see below)

+## Longest PSD {#longest-psd}

+The term Longest PSD is defined in [@!DMARC-PSD].

-Mail Receiver:
+## Mail Receiver {#mail-receiver}

-:   The entity or organization that receives and processes email.
+The entity or organization that receives and processes email.
 Mail Receivers operate one or more Internet- facing Mail Transport Agents (MTAs).

+## Non-existent Domains {#non-existent-domains}

+For DMARC purposes, a non-existent domain is a domain for which there is an NXDOMAIN or NODATA response for A, AAAA, and MX records.
+This is a broader definition than that in NXDOMAIN [@RFC8020].

-Organizational Domain:
+## Organizational Domain {#organizational-domain}

-:   The domain that was registered with a domain name registrar.
+The domain that was registered with a domain name registrar.
 In the absence of more accurate methods, heuristics are used to determine this, since it is not always the case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
-The Organizational Domain is determined by applying the algorithm found in (#organizational-domain).
+The Organizational Domain is determined by applying the algorithm found in (#determining-the-organizational-domain).

+## Public Suffix Domain (PSD) {#public-suffix-domain}

+The term Public Suffix Domain is defined in [@!DMARC-PSD].

+## Public Suffix Operator (PSO) {#public-suffix-operator}

+The term Public Suffix Operator is defined in [@!DMARC-PSD].

+## PSO Controlled Domain Names {#pso-controlled-domain-names}

+The term PSO Controlled Domain Names is defined in [@!DMARC-PSD].

-_Ticket 109_
+_Tickets 108 and 109_

-Report Receiver:
+## Report Receiver {#report-receiver}

-:   An operator that receives reports from another operator implementing the reporting mechanism described in this document.
+An operator that receives reports from another operator implementing the reporting mechanisms described in this document.
-Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner, or reports about messages related to another operator's domain.
+Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner or PSO, or reports about messages related to another operator's domain.
 This term applies collectively to the system components that receive and process these reports and the organizations that operate them.

-##  Identifier Alignment {#identifier-alignment}
+##  More on Identifier Alignment {#more-on-identifier-alignment}

 _Ticket 109_